dedis/popcoins/report/Ideas.md

     - Need to implement a user friendly frontend
     - Implementation of the communication between PoP front- and backend
       - Messages, Signing...
-    - Define terms like Organizer, Attendee
+    - Define terms like Organizer, Attendee (recall)
     - Talk about their possibilities
       - Organizer: Configure, Register, Finalize
       - Attendee: keypair, PoP Token creation